 ⚡ Mix up the Flavour!

-- Add Herbs - Add fresh chives or a little thyme to the cakes for a flavour twist.
+- Add Herbs - Add some fresh chives or a little thyme to the cakes for a flavour twist.

 🥡 How To Store

-They will also freeze really well.
-First of all freeze flat on a cold baking tray for around an hour until frozen.
-This will ensure they keep their shape.They can then be popped into a freezer bag for up to 3 months.
+The patties will also freeze really well.
+First of all, freeze flat on a cold baking tray for around an hour until frozen.
+This will ensure they keep their shape.
+The cakes can then be popped into a freezer bag for up to 3 months.

-When you are ready to eat, let them thaw in the fridge over night and re-heat as above.
+When you are ready to eat, let them thaw in the fridge overnight and reheat as above.

 🍴 Serving Suggestions

-Traditionally bubble & squeak is eaten the day after a “Sunday roast” or Christmas dinner as a breakfast or brunch, so this will make the perfect Boxing Day breakfast!
+Traditionally Bubble & Squeak is eaten the day after a “Sunday roast” or Christmas dinner as a breakfast or brunch, so this will make the perfect Boxing Day breakfast!

 If you don’t have an egg allergy, fry an egg and lay the egg over the top of a couple of patties for a delicious brunch dish.

-💬 Recipe FAQ's
+💬 Recipe FAQs

-I prefer to pan fry the patties as this helps the outside crisp up and gives it that lovely brown colour, however if you prefer to bake them you can pop them on a baking tray in the oven at 180˚Fan / 200˚C / 395˚F for 15-20 minutes until hot throughout.
+I prefer to pan fry the patties as this helps the outside crisp up and gives it that lovely brown colour, however, if you prefer to bake them you can pop them on a baking tray in the oven at 180˚Fan / 200˚C / 395˚F for 15-20 minutes until piping hot throughout.

 Sometimes people put an egg into the mixture before forming into patties to help the cakes stay together whilst cooking.
-As I try to make as many of my recipes as possible egg free, I have not added an egg, but to be honest as long as you are careful when handling the patties, you really don’t need it
+As I try to make as many of my recipes as possible egg free, I have not added an egg, but to be honest, as long as you are careful when handling the patties, you really don’t need it.

 As long as you don’t add an egg to bind the patties, as the ingredients are made up of potatoes and vegetables, bubble and squeak is considered a vegan dish.

-More Dinner Recipes You Will Love..
+📖 More Brunch Recipes You Will Love..

-Bubble & Squeak Cakes
+Bubble & Squeak Patties

 Equipment